CHAPTER IV - FACILITIES POLICY

 a.
 Commercial events (where products, services or memberships are advertised, solicited, or sold) including educational classes or seminars, which charge a fee.
 (Library sponsored performers may sell merchandize related to their performance).

 a.
-Meeting room reservations will be confirmed when an application is received by the library office during normal business hours.
+Meeting room reservations will be confirmed when an application is approved by the library office during normal business hours.

 b.
-Groups or individuals using a meeting room shall not publicize their event in any way that implies that it is sponsored, co-sponsored, endorsed, or approved by the library, unless permission to do so has been given in advance by the library director or designee.
+Groups or individuals using a meeting room shall not publicize their event in any way that implies that it is sponsored, co-sponsored, endorsed, or approved by the library, unless permission to do so has been given in advance by the library director or designee in writing.

 d.
 The library cannot accept calls or relay messages to persons attending meetings except in emergencies.

 e.
 It is the responsibility of meeting participants to supervise children accompanying them.
-Leaving children unattended in the building is not permitted.
+Leaving children under the age of 8 unattended in the building is not permitted.

 f.
 Meeting rooms are available during normal library open hours.
 Meetings may be scheduled before or after open hours by special arrangement.
 Meetings and activities should be ended in time for cleanup and to permit all persons, equipment and supplies to leave the room (and library if after normal hours) by the end of the reserved time.